Unboxed-Software/solana-course/content/close-mint.md

 }
 ```

-Now we can run `npm start`.
-We will see a link which will take us to the burn transaction on Solana Explorer.
+When we run `npm start`, we will see a link which will take us to the burn transaction on Solana Explorer.

 ### 3.4 Close the mint
 Now that there are no tokens in circulation, we can close the mint.